 Born in Ohio, raised in San Diego, Kistler now lives outside Houston, Texas.
 He enjoys tennis, sailing, dense novels and not travelling.
 His family has 2 cats “Flash”, and “Gordon”, he loves cats!
 Unfortunately, Mark’s allergies to cats causes him to cry like a baby.

-Sample of Art Lessons from Mark’s Summer Camp
+Sample of Art Lessons from Mark’s Classes at Summer Camp

 Joel Gori, Actor/Director/Theater Arts Educator from Harrisburg PA

 Joel Gori is a movement-theater artist.
-His solo shows for young audiences physicalize literature; emphasize the creative process and imagination.
-He has been a rostered artist with the Pennsylvania Council on the Arts for more than 30 years and through this arts-in-education program has performed and conducted workshops for thousands of young audience
+His solo shows for young audiences physicalize literature and emphasize the creative process of imagination.
+He has been a rostered artist with the Pennsylvania Council on the Arts for more than 30 years.
+Through his arts-in-education program has performed and conducted workshops for thousands of young audiences.

 He is the artistic director of the Metamorphosis Performing Company which creates and tours interactive, issue-oriented programs to colleges, professional organizations and corporate America.
-He has taught at the college level, preschool through high school and with senior citizens.
+He has taught at the college level, senior citizens, and preschool through high school.

 His Summer Fine Arts Camp CLASS: